 - The CMPT is required of all new students matriculating at Clemson University.
-This includes both freshmen and transfer students and applies regardless of credit based on AP or IB exams or courses from another institution.
+This includes both freshmen, transfer, and Bridge students and applies regardless of credit based on AP or IB exams or courses from another institution.
 Other departments use CMPT scores.

 - The CMPT is to be completed prior to the student's orientation for those matriculating in the fall and at least one week prior to the start of classes for the spring and summer sessions.
 You must take the CMPT before your orientation session in order to register for the correct math class.